 - Adhesives limit the spring characteristics of the load cell.

 Quality manufacturers bond strain gages to the load cell using a very thin, smooth layer of glue.
-Yet even the most careful application is never perfect simply because glue has no spring characteristics and restricts those of the load cell.
+Yet even the most careful application is never perfect simply because the glue has no spring characteristics and restricts those of the load cell.
 This means that the exact bending of the load cell can never be transmitted to the gage.

 - The ADC transmission limits accuracy